m-housh/swift-bump-version/Sources/CliClient/Documentation.docc/CliVersion.md

 ## Overview

 This tool exposes several plugins that can be used to derive a version for a command line program at build time or by manually running the plugin.
 The version is derived from git tags and falling back to the branch and git sha if a tag is not set for the current worktree state.

 ## Articles

 - <doc:GettingStarted>
 - <doc:ManualPlugins>

-## Api

-- ``FileClient``
-- ``GitVersionClient``